Four of the Apocalypse: Plot

 Chaco and his cohorts pick up and follow their trail.
-Chaco is about to discover them when his friends call out that they spotted a caravan of ‘bible-folk’ they can get supplies from, and the bandits set of after them.
+Chaco is about to discover them when his friends call out that they spotted a caravan of 'bible-folk' they can get supplies from, and the bandits set of after them.
 Stubby and the others later come across the remains of the caravan and the immigrants they met earlier.
 Chaco killed them all, and Stubby vows a second time to kill Chaco.

-Caught in a rainstorm, the four take shelter in a ghost town where they remove the bullet from Clem's leg.
+Caught in a rainstorm, the four take shelter in a ghost town.
 Clem later dies from infection.
-This sends the already fragile minded Bud into a mad and confused state.
+This sends the already fragile minded Bud into a mad and confused state, as he carries Clem's body away.
 Stubby and Bunny admit love to each other and have sex.
 Later Bud returns with meat he managed to find which they all cook and eat.
 Bud shows the extent of his madness by insisting that the residents of the ghost town have been coming out to meet him every night.
 When Stubby discovers the meat came from the corpse of Clem, Stubby and Bunny decide to leave Bud to his friends the ghosts as there is nothing they can do for him.

 On the road, the two run into an old pastor friend of Stubby's shortly before Bunny goes into pained labor.
 Rushing to a snowy, mountaintop mining town populated entirely by men, the local chauvinistic townsmen are disturbed that a woman is giving birth in their home, but as they discuss it become fascinated and excited that their town would give new life instead of just taking it.
-Bunny dies in childbirth which leaves Stubby in shock.
+Bunny dies in childbirth, which leaves Stubby in shock.
 The townsmen, now enraptured with the child, gather round and take care him and insist that the pastor perform a baptism.
 Needing a name, the most enthusiastic townsman names the child Lucky.
 This awakens Stubby from his shock and he gratefully grants guardianship of Lucky to the townsmen.

 Now alone, Stubby heads out and to seek revenge on Chaco.
-He spots the wagon the sheriff of Salt Flats had ‘sold’ him, and finds his shaving gear still in it.
+He spots the wagon the sheriff of Salt Flats had 'sold' him, and finds his shaving gear still in it.
 Chaco and his two friends are holding up in a barn.
 Stubby quickly kills two of the bandits and taunts and tortures a wounded Chaco, who taunts back by holding up the dead evangelist's cross and reminding him of Bunny's rape.
 Stubby shoots Chaco dead without another word, and heads off into the horizon after welcoming a stray dog to join him.